kiali/kiali-client-python/README.md

 ## Graph Namespace

-- This method will return a `Graph`, containing a dictionary with array of `Node` object and array of `Edges`
+- This method will return a `Graph`, containing a dictionary with array of `Node` and array of `Edges`
 - Required Parameter (`namespace`)
 - Additional Parameters that can be included eg: {params={'interval': '7d', offset: '30m'}}